diescake/dash-hack-spirit/README.md

 # dash-hack-spirit
-enables start work and finish work by amazon-dash-button
+Enables start or finish work by amazon-dash-button

+## howt to use

+Don't think!
+FEEL!!
+(T.B.D.)